-It is reported that this URL – https://sellercentral-secure-amazon.com is often used in recent times to get sellers to log in.
+It is reported that this URL – https://sellercentral-secure-amazon.com is often been used in recent times to get sellers to log in.
 When you see this URL first, it appears genuine because the words “seller central” & “amazon” in it trick you to make you believe but if you look closely, it reveals a different story.

 Also, watch out for grammatical or spelling mistakes in your email.
 If you see that, then it is a big RED sign!